T2 – Adaptation

 The first one helps your long-term success, whereas the second helps with your short-term success.
 Like most other things, you must balance the two.

-Remember that if you try to make everyone happy, you won’t make anyone happy.
-That’s key in adjusting solutions: Except for ethical aspects that are not negotiable, we should be brave enough to draw the line somewhere and exclude some expectations so that we can adapt in order to satisfy a desirable subset of the audience.
+Remember that if you try to make everyone happy, you probably won’t make anyone happy.
+That’s key in adjusting solutions: Except for ethical aspects, which should not be compromised, we should be brave enough to draw the line somewhere and exclude some expectations so that we can adapt in order to satisfy a targeted subset of the potential audience.

 Becoming reactive

 There’s a common form of over-adaptation that gradually turns into reactive tweaking of the solution without paying attention to high-level goals and visions on the one hand and opportunity cost on the other.
-When leaders and people around them fall into this trap, their work no longer generates the desirable results.
+When leaders and people around them fall into this trap, their work no longer generates the expected results, while they might be praising themselves for how adaptive they are.

 Behaviors

-The following are the desirable leader’s behaviors in the adaptation category:
+The following are the expected leader’s behaviors in the adaptation category:

 - You regularly evaluate visions and goals to ensure they remain desirable and achievable.